inQWIRE/VQO/README.md

 This repository contains the code used in our draft "Verified Compilation of Quantum Oracles".

 **Abstract**: Quantum algorithms often apply classical operations, such as arithmetic or predicate checks, over a quantum superposition of classical data; these so-called *oracles* are often the largest components of a quantum algorithm.
 To ease the construction of efficient, correct oracle functions, this paper presents VQO, a high-assurance framework implemented with the Coq proof assistant.
 The core of VQO is OQASM, the *oracle quantum assembly language*.
 OQASM operations move qubits among three different bases via the Quantum Fourier Transform and Hadamard operations, thus admitting important optimizations, but without inducing *entanglement* and the exponential blowup that comes with it.
 OQASM's design enabled us to prove correct VQO's compilers---from a simple imperative language called OQIMP to OQASM, and from OQASM to SQIR, a general-purpose quantum assembly language---and allowed us to efficiently test properties of OQASM programs using the QuickChick property-based testing framework.
 We have used VQO to implement oracles used in Shor's and Grover's algorithms, as well as several common arithmetic operators.
 VQO's oracles have performance comparable to those produced by Quipper, a state-of-the-art but unverified quantum programming platform.

 ## Setup

 To compile VQO, you will need [Coq](https://coq.inria.fr/) and [QuickChick](https://github.com/QuickChick/QuickChick).
 We strongly recommend using [opam](https://opam.ocaml.org/doc/Install.html) to install Coq and `opam switch` to manage Coq versions.
+We currently support Coq **versions 8.12-8.14**.

 Assuming you have opam installed (following the instructions in the link above), follow the steps below to set up your environment.
 ```